onebeyond/rascal/README.md

 ## About

-Rascal is a rich pub/sub wrapper for the excellent [amqplib](https://www.npmjs.com/package/amqplib).
+Rascal is an advanced RabbitMQ / AMQP client built on [amqplib](https://www.npmjs.com/package/amqplib).
 One of the best things about amqplib is that it doesn't make assumptions about how you use it.
 Another is that it doesn't attempt to abstract away [AMQP Concepts](https://www.rabbitmq.com/tutorials/amqp-concepts.html).
 As a result the library offers a great deal of control and flexibility, but the onus is on you adopt appropriate patterns and configuration.
 You need to be aware that:

 - Messages are not persistent by default and will be lost if your broker restarts
 - Messages that crash your app will be infinitely retried